 If your spine is fused, you may get hurt easily.
 To help prevent injury, avoid activities that could cause a fall or sudden impact.
-Talk with your doctor or therapist about how to avoid harm and improve your functional capacity.
+Talk with your arthritis specialist in Delhi or therapist about how to avoid harm and improve your functional capacity.

 The surgical joint replacement allows many people back to use the joints that have been affected by EA.
-Hip, knee and shoulder replacements are becoming very successful in people with AD.
+Hip, shoulder and knee replacement in Delhi is becoming very successful in people with AD.

 If your spine has bent severely that you cannot see in front of you, surgery may help straighten your spine.
 Because surgery is complex, it is only performed in a few highly specialized medical centers.
-If necessary, your doctor can refer you to one of them.
+If necessary, your joint pain specialist in Delhi can refer you to one of them.